bredelings/BAli-Phy/TODO/ModelLanguage.md

 # Command line language feature assessment.

-The command line language evolved from the ability to specify models like `gtr` for the command line.
+The command line language evolved from the ability to specify models like `GTR` for the command line.
 However, as it has gained expressive power, it has moved towards a fuller language with more familiar syntax than Haskell (i.e. using parenthesis instead of space for function application) that also has built-in